davisma20/my-cloud-cml/CML_DEPLOYMENT.md

 The deployment includes security hardening measures for both instances and provides tools to verify connectivity between them.

+## Version Information

+This deployment is specifically configured for:
+- CML version: 2.8.1-14
+- Installation package: `cml2_2.8.1-14_amd64.deb`
+- Required key pair for SSH access: `terraform-key` (must exist in the AWS region)

 ## Configuration Details

 ### Security Features